martinbogo/meshbbs/CONTRIBUTING.md

 2. Open a new issue with the "question" label
 3. Contact the maintainer: martinbogo@gmail.com

-Thank you for contributing to MeshBBS! 🚀
+Thank you for contributing to meshbbs! 🚀